BonneGueule x Maharishi: our olive “Custom pant”

 Abbott_thayer

-thayer camouflage peacock
+thayer peacock camouflage

 ...Yet he sought to prove that even a peacock's plumage was camo!

-thayer flamingos
+thayer pink flamingos

 And even that of the pink flamingos!